cjolowicz/python-scripts/README.rst

    :alt: Codecov

+Welcome to my assortment of random Python scripts, all of which come with no guarantees whatsoever.

 Installation
 ------------

-You can install *Miscellaneous Python scripts* via pip_ from PyPI_:
+You can install these scripts via pip_ from PyPI_:

 .. code:: console